simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 └── readmodels
 ```

-##### Flow of the application
+#### Application flow

 So as we have seen in the previous section we have a lot of concepts and patters that we are using to structure the application.
 Before we go into the details of the implementation we will give a more coarse grained overview of the overall flow and the structure of the application.

 The application lets the user manage inventory items.
 The user can create an inventory item, change the name of the inventory item, check in and check out items from the inventory item, set the maximum quantity of the inventory item, and deactivate the inventory item.
 The user can also query the read side of the application to get the current state of the inventory item.
 This is the same as in the original SimpleCQRS project.
-A extended domain example in Kotlin can be found here from ...
+An extended domain example in Kotlin can be found here from ...

 To give an overview of what is happening in the application we will go through the flow of the application.
 Starting with the user sending a command to the application.
-The command is handled by a CommandHandler, which is responsible for handling the command and changing the state of the application.
-The CommandHandler uses the AggregateRepository to load the Aggregate, which is the InventoryItem in our case, and to save the events that lead to the current state of the Aggregate.
+The command is handled by a CommandHandler, which is responsible for handling the command
+and changing the state of the application.
+The CommandHandler uses the AggregateRepository to load the Aggregate, which is the InventoryItem in our case,
+and to save the events that lead to the current state of the Aggregate.
 The events are stored in the EventStore.
 The CommandHandler then publishes the events to the EventBus.
 The EventBus is responsible for publishing the events to the EventListeners.
 The EventListeners are responsible for updating the ReadModel of the application.
 The ReadModel is the read side of the application and is used to query the current state of the application.
 The ReadModel is updated via Projections.
 The Projections are responsible for updating the ReadModel with the events that are published by the EventBus.
 The ReadModel is then used to query the current state of the application.

+The following sequence diagram shows the flow of the application for the change of the name of an inventory item:

 ```mermaid
 sequenceDiagram